-The right childcare management systems help educators to enhance early childhood education through the use of intuitive digital technology, helping kids, teachers, and parents use digital technology in the right way.
+The right childcare management systems help educators enhance early childhood education by using intuitive digital technology, helping kids, teachers, and parents use digital technology in the right way.

 With the right app, you can streamline mundane daily tasks WHILE saving paper. #winning!